-Apple did so, and they made good use of it in their advertisements as well.
-Know the popular iPod ads with the black silhouettes and the white headphones?
+Apple did so and they made good use of it in their advertisements, as well.
+Remember the popular iPod ads ,with the black silhouettes and the white headphones?

-By making their headphones white, Apple made sure everyone would recognize them.
-All headphones are usually black, so by tweaking this feature they turned all their customers into walking advertisements.
+By making their headphones white, Apple made sure that everyone would recognize them.
+All headphones were usually black, so by tweaking this feature, they turned all of their customers into walking advertisements.

 Want another example?

-WordPress is not only powering 25% of all websites online, but also free.
-The free version has a catch though.
+WordPress is not only powering 25% of all websites online, but it’s also free.
+The free version has a catch, though.

 Your domain will always show up as wordpress.yourdomain.com.

-Everyone who visits your free WordPress blog will instantly know it’s a WordPress website.
+Everyone who visits your free WordPress blog will instantly know that it’s a WordPress website.

 The power of integrations and embeds

-Everyone’s darling, Facebook, used embeds as an early growth hack to make sure they hit their target of acquiring 200 million new users in one year.
+Everyone’s darling, Facebook, used embeds as an early growth hack, to make sure that they hit their target of acquiring 200 million new users in one year.